 Creating location landing pages that contain more than contact information can be time-consuming and difficult if you’re not into website development.
-If you’re overwhelmed by the idea of doing this yourself, contact us at SEO.co and we’ll help you create beautiful, professional SEO-optimized location landing pages.
+If you’re overwhelmed by the idea of doing this yourself, contact us at SEO.co and we’ll help you create beautiful, professional SEO-optimized landing pages for various locations.

 Authoritative content will get you sales and leads, period.
 If you’re going to work hard to rank your location landing pages, you also need to create authoritative content.
 However, it needs to be done in a way that doesn’t interfere with a visitor’s ability to find your contact information and learn about your business.